 Verdict: We’d like to be eating at 4 Charles Prime Rib right now.
 Unfortunately, this small, subterranean West Village spot somehow hasn’t become any easier to get into since it opened in 2016.
 Try to get a seat here.
 We believe in you, and we think you should start your meal with a burger before moving onto creamed spinach and prime rib.

 How To Get In: Reservations are released online 21 days in advance at 9am.
 They don’t save seats for walk-ins, but you can put your name on a waitlist and hope for cancellations.

 Verdict: Even though it’s always packed, we still think Don Angie doesn’t get the credit it deserves.
-Their Italian menu—with its stuffed flatbread and sesame-sprinkled gnocchi—is very much doing its own thing, and the cocktail list is pretty cool too.
+Their Italian menu—with its stuffed flatbread and sourdough pasta—is very much doing its own thing, and the cocktail list is pretty cool too.
 Try this place at least once.
 You'll appreciate the creativity.

 How To Get In: Reservations are released online seven days in advance at 9am.
 The bar is reserved for walk-ins, and bar seats are surprisingly attainable.
 Sure, you might have to wait an hour or so, but don’t be afraid to stop by and put your name in.